jlouis/combinatorrent/README.md

       - **PeerTypes**: Types used by peers.
       - **Process**: Code for Erlang-inspired processes.
       - **RateCalc**: Rate calculations for a network socket.
 We use this to keep track of the current speed of a peer in one direction.
       - **Supervisor**: Erlang-inspired Supervisor processes.
       - **Torrent**: Various helpers and types for Torrents.
       - **Version.hs.in**: Generates **Version.hs** via the configure script.
+      - **Test.hs**: Code for test-framework
+      - **TestInstance.hs**: Various helper instances not present in the test framework by default

 Known bugs
 ----------